 From local council or commissioner to the U.S. presidency, more than one out of every seven registered voters are barred from having a say in a critical part of the electoral process.
-This occurs despite the fact that primaries, which cost ~$20 million each spring, are funded with tax dollars from every Pennsylvanian regardless of their political affiliation.
+This occurs despite the fact that primaries, which cost at least ~$50 million to local and state government each spring, are funded with tax dollars from every Pennsylvanian regardless of their political affiliation.
 That's why it's time to repeal PA's closed primaries.

 The current system guarantees that fewer voters participate, elections are less competitive and, ultimately, political polarization is reinforced, contributing to legislative gridlock and hampering good governance.

 - Fairness in representation: More than one million Pennsylvanians are shut out of primary elections that often determine who represents them.

 - No taxation without representation: Primary elections are funded with tax dollars from every Pennsylvanian regardless of whether they can participate.

 Accountability in elections: Public officials should be accountable to the electorate at large, not party bases.